 Giving birth during a global pandemic – A tribute to my midwife

-For my second pregnancy, I opted for my antenatal care to be provided at the midwife-led birth unit rather than via the community midwives.
+For my second pregnancy, I opted for my antenatal care to be provided at the midwife-led birth unit at Croydon University Hospital rather than via the community midwives.
 The idea was that I would receive continuity of care before, during and after the birth of my baby.
 I was assigned a dedicated midwife, Sophie, who I would see at all my appointments pre and post birth and hopefully during the delivery itself.
 This continuity of care made a massive difference throughout – and certainly when I needed it most.

 At the start of my pregnancy I didn’t envisage that I would face giving birth during a global pandemic.
 I was into my last trimester when news of COVID-19 broke and 23 March - the beginning of lockdown in the UK - coincided with my last day at work prior to starting maternity leave.
 Clearly this was not an ideal time to be pregnant given the uncertainty around the impact of the virus on pregnant women and babies.
 Naturally I felt an increased sense of anxiety about keeping well and the birth itself.
 My midwife supported me wonderfully during this time.
 She reassured me that maternity care and departments would of course be prioritised and, having built a good relationship throughout my pregnancy, I felt able to rely on her advice and guidance.

 In the days leading up to the birth, I was unsurprisingly nervous about what the experience would be like.
 I knew my husband would be allowed to be present provided we both stayed well but would have to leave soon after the baby was delivered.
 And, of course, my midwife would be wearing PPE.
 Furthermore, the hospital was one of the worst hit in the country for COVID-19.
 This meant that the later antenatal appointments and the birth itself were really affected.